 My hubby, Ron, consults in dental hygiene offices around the country.
-We are the exact opposite of the typical husband/wife combo (female dentist with husband hygienist) in dentistry but it has given it unique insight into practice development and growth.
+We are the exact opposite of the typical husband/wife combo (a female dentist with husband hygienist) in dentistry but it has given it unique insight into practice development and growth.

 He went to hygiene school years after I opened my practice when we saw a huge demand for motivated, quality, patient care oriented hygienist.
 (He should have done it sooner.
 He is fantastic at it!)